aoloe/htdocs-blog-ideale/2013-05-17-some_excel_programming.md

 - If you want to keep some columns always visible on the left, select the first "normal" column and run "Ansicht > Fenster einfrieren > Fenster efinfrieren"

 - If you want to print some columns and have the first n coloumns printed on the left of them, go to "Seitenlayout > Blattoptionen" and in the "Blatt" tab set the "Wiederholungsspalten links" to the columns you have fixated above.

+- If you want to create complex formulas, you can enlarge the edit area on top and insert line breaks with alt-return (but there seems to be no way to insert tabs for indenting, you will have to add spaces)